wustl-data/wustl-data.github.io/docs/modules/testing/Assignment 4.md

 6. **10 points** - Implement the above function 🟢✅
     :::tip

     You may use any resources you find on the internet to implement this function, just cite your sources in the README.
-You may also spot-check your work using Plotly's ecdf plot generator.
+You may also spot-check your work using Plotly's ecdf plot generator and the real .csv data.

     :::